AI-powered skin spectral imaging enables instant sepsis diagnosis and outcome prediction in critically ill patients: Materials and methods

-For training and validation of the mortality prediction model, \varTotalExclusionSurvivalTask patients were excluded due to unsuccessful follow-up.
-Among the remaining \varTotalSurvivalTask patients, \varTotalNonsurvivor (\varRelativeNonsurvivor) died within 30 days of inclusion.
-The mortality rate was higher among patients with sepsis at the time of admission, at \varMortalityRateSepsis, compared to \varMortalityRateNosepsis for those without sepsis at admission.

 \paragraph{Data preprocessing} Following calibration of \ac{hsi} cubes using white and dark reference cubes, $\ell^1$-normalisation was applied across the spectral channels.
-Both \ac{hsi} and \ac{rgb} cubes were cropped to a square that tightly encompassed the circular annotation, with pixels outside the annotated area set to zero.
-The cropped cubes were rescaled to dimensions of $224 \times 224 \times 100$ and $224 \times 224 \times 3$, respectively (width $\times$ height $\times$ number of spectral channels).
+The tissue parameter index images oxygen saturation, perfusion index, haemoglobin index, and water index were computed from the \ac{hsi} cubes using the formulas presented in \autocite{holmer_hyperspectral_2018} and subsequently stacked to form a tissue parameter image cube, referred to as TPI cube, with dimensions $640 \times 480 \times 4$ (width $\times$ height $\times$ number of channels). \ac{hsi}, TPI and \ac{rgb} cubes were cropped to a square that tightly encompassed the circular annotation, with pixels outside the annotated area set to zero.
+The cropped cubes were rescaled to dimensions of $224 \times 224 \times 100$, $224 \times 224 \times 4$ and $224 \times 224 \times 3$, respectively (width $\times$ height $\times$ number of spectral channels).
+To enable a direct comparison between classification models using \ac{hsi} data from both palm and finger measurement sites versus those using only palm or finger data, cropped \ac{hsi} cubes from both sites for the same patient were stacked along the spectral dimension.
+This resulted in cubes with dimensions of $224 \times 224 \times 200$, which were used as input for the \model{HSI palm + finger} model.

 The missingness in the clinical parameters was low, averaging at \SI{1.6}{\percent}.
 Missing values were imputed with -1.

-\paragraph{Classification models} Deep learning classifiers were utilised for the \model{HSI} and \model{HSI + clinical data} models.
-For classification based on clinical data, a random forest classifier was employed, as it is commonly used in related work on sepsis diagnosis from \ac{ehr} data \autocite{yang2023predicting}.

-The \model{HSI} model is composed of a ResNet14d \autocite{he2016deep, rw2019timm} architecture with pre-trained ImageNet weights.